Trust-Worthy/ClubFair/README.md

-Absolutely — you’ve built out a solid feature set already, so your README should reflect all the **actual functionality** you’ve implemented.
-Here’s an updated version that’s accurate and clear:

----

 # ClubFair

 **ClubFair** is a web app that helps college students organize their weekly schedules and discover campus clubs that fit into their availability — removing the guesswork from getting involved.